pirateking92/spaceTraders/README.md

 - `npm run dev` and navigate to <http://localhost:5173/> in your preferred browser

 ## Tests

+In order for tests to be successful, a token will need to be added to a .env file in this format:

+`VITE_TOKEN="YOUR_TOKEN_HERE"`

+(This has been shared)

 from the main `stqs-main` folder, and then run